tunks/mcse-nyc-trips/Readme.md

 Junit5 unit cases are implemented as part of the code to test the required features

+#### Build
+Build the project with the test unit using Apache maven.
 The repository is integrated with Azure Dev Ops for CI/CD and the build is automatically after each commit

-### Build
-Build the project with the test unit using Apache maven
+To build the code locally

- mvn clean install
+   *mvn clean install*

-## Run
+#### Run
 1. Using java -jar command to start the application

    java -Dspring.profiles.active=azure -jar target/mcse-nyc-trips-0.0.1-SNAPSHOT.jar